druid-io/druid-io.github.io/_posts/2013-08-06-twitter-tutorial.md

 Select "twitter".

 You'll need to register a new application with the twitter API, which only takes a minute.
-Go to [https://twitter.com/oauth_clients/new](https://twitter.com/oauth_clients/new) and fill out the form and submit.
+Go to [https://dev.twitter.com/apps/new](https://dev.twitter.com/apps/new) and fill out the form and submit.
 Don't worry, the home page and callback url can be anything.
 This will generate keys for the Twitter example application.
 Take note of the values for consumer key/secret and access token/secret.

 Enter your credentials when prompted.

 Once the node starts up you will see a bunch of logs about setting up properties and connecting to the data source.
-If everything was successful, you should see messages of the form shown below.
 If you see crazy exceptions, you probably typed in your login information incorrectly.
-<pre><code>
-2013-05-17 23:04:40,934 INFO [main] org.mortbay.log - Started SelectChannelConnector@0.0.0.0:8080
-2013-05-17 23:04:40,935 INFO [main] com.metamx.common.lifecycle.Lifecycle$AnnotationBasedHandler - Invoking start method[public void com.metamx.druid.http.FileRequestLogger.start()] on object[com.metamx.druid.http.FileRequestLogger@42bb0406].
-2013-05-17 23:04:41,578 INFO [Twitter Stream consumer-1[Establishing connection]] twitter4j.TwitterStreamImpl - Connection established.
-2013-05-17 23:04:41,578 INFO [Twitter Stream consumer-1[Establishing connection]] druid.examples.twitter.TwitterSpritzerFirehoseFactory - Connected_to_Twitter
-2013-05-17 23:04:41,578 INFO [Twitter Stream consumer-1[Establishing connection]] twitter4j.TwitterStreamImpl - Receiving status stream.
-</code></pre>

-Periodically, you'll also see messages of the form:
+Eventually you will see a message like this that repeats periodically:

 <pre><code>
 2013-05-17 23:04:59,793 INFO [chief-twitterstream] druid.examples.twitter.TwitterSpritzerFirehoseFactory - nextRow() has returned 1,000 InputRows
 </code></pre>